Holidays in Hanoi Reveal Unexpected Pleasures

-First Class Flights to Hanoi Let You Explore Temple of Literature
+Business Class Flights to Hanoi Let You Explore Temple of Literature

-No first class flight to Hanoi is complete until you’ve visited the pretty Văn Miếu - Quốc Tử Giám temple.
+No business class flight to Hanoi is complete until you’ve visited the pretty Văn Miếu - Quốc Tử Giám temple.
 Sometimes referred to as the Temple of Literature, Văn Miếu - Quốc Tử Giám dates back to 1070.
 It is the site of the country’s very first university, and it overflows with historic and picturesque buildings.

 Visitors approach this spectacular Confucian temple along a lush walkway lined with carved wooden pillars.
 A series of five courtyards laid out in Confucian style lead to many historic and cultural treasures.
 You’ll be awed by a variety of temple gates, majestic pagodas and pavilions.
 Lucky visitors arrive just in time to catch a traditional water puppet theater performance.